Capri205/LobbyProtection/README.md

 You can mix them up as checks follow one to the other, so first checking whether the spawned mob<br>
 is allowed, then checking whether it's a disallowed mob, and then finally checking the count of<br>
 the mobs in the world and seeing if it breaches the limits set.<br><br>
 List them up in the config like this.
-Dash and space prefixes the allowed and disallowed mob lists,<br>
+Dash and space prefixes the allowed and disallowed mob lists.<br>
-while two spaces prefix the populationenforcement mobs, with a colon, space and the number of allowed mobs<br>
-following that.
-The number of allowed mobs must be an iteger:<br><br>
 allowedmobs:<br>
 &mdash; ALLAY<br>
 &mdash; DROWNED<br>